Elbediwy/DR-PIFO-SW-Model/README.md

 10. Then, wait until the simulation is finished. (~ 30 mins)

-You can find the log files of each switch in "P4_simulation/utils/program/qos/logs".
-You can also find the received packets by each host in "P4_simulation/utils/program/qos/receiver_h'#host_id'".
+To find the log files of each switch, go to "P4_simulation/utils/program/qos/logs", and to find the received packets by each receiving host, go to "P4_simulation/utils/program/qos/receiver_h'#host_id'".

 11. To test other models, such as PIFO or PIEO or Ideal pFabric, repeat the steps from 4 to 10, with changing "DR-PIFO" to "pFabric" in each step.